Signal propagation and linear response in the delay Vicsek model: Collective maneuver

-In the VM, flocks thus only follow slowly turning leaders.
+In summary, in the VM, flocks thus only follow slowly turning leaders.
 Due to the metric interaction rule, better coherence is naturally achieved by more compact flocks.
 However, no matter the conditions, the leader eventually always leaves a finite flock, as witnessed by the decreasing polarization in Fig.~\ref{fig:trajectoriesPol}.
 The generally poor take-up of the leader's direction by the VM flocks is a direct consequence of the averaging interactions, which disperse the information, preventing a perfect alignment.
-Recent investigations~\cite{cavagna2015flocking} show that in the VM augmented with orientational inertia (the so-called inertia spin model), the turning information can propagate much more efficiently.
+Recent investigations~\cite{cavagna2015flocking} show that in the VM augmented with orientational inertia, the turning information can propagate much more efficiently due to an additional degree of freedom that (approximately) conserves the flock's curvature.
 As a result, the inertia spin model allows for coherent collective turns where the leader stays inside the flock.
-Contrary to the inertia, the time delay thus makes the ability of the VM to perform coherent turns even worse.
+Contrary to these findings, the time delay renders the ability of the VM to perform coherent turns even worse.
 This striking difference between the effects of inertia and delay is interesting because other aspects of the two models, e.g., dynamical critical exponent and shape of time correlation functions, are similar~\cite{cavagna2018physics,holubec2021scaling}.

 In Sec.~\ref{sec: linear response}, the turning scenario is revisited from the perspective of the flock's linear response.
-Before that, we discuss another interpretation of the turning event, in which the poor ``obedience'' of the flock has a more advantageous connotation.
+Before that, we discuss another interpretation of the turning event, in which the `poor obedience' of the flock has a more advantageous connotation.